Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 `hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org.
-It can also create the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repos.
+It can also create the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repository.

 ## Installation